Get

 Are Pears Safe for Cats?

 For the most part, pears are a healthy treat to feed your cat occasionally.
-The fleshy part of the fruit contains beneficial vitamins, minerals, and moisture that can be good for your feline.
+The fleshy part of the fruit contains beneficial vitamins, antioxidants, fiber, and moisture that can be good for your feline.
 The seeds, however, are not safe.
 The seeds of pears contain cyanogenic glycosides, which can be harmful, even fatal, in large amounts.
 If you decide to feed your cat a piece of pear as a treat, make sure it is free from any seeds.

 Other than the seeds, there are other hazards to be aware of when feeding pears to your cat, notably the sugar content.
 Pears should always be given raw and fresh and cut into small, digestible pieces.
 Avoid canned pears since they are often swimming in sugary syrup.
-Even raw pears have a high sugar content and should only be given sparingly in small amounts.
+Even raw pears have a naturally occurring sugar content and should only be given sparingly in small amounts.

 pears on the table